s25gbc/comp1235/assignment3/assignment-details.md

    * Provided template file.
    * Properly reference your JavaScript file.
    * Uncomment **remote** test script and comment **local** script after local testing.
-3. `tests.js`

-   * Used to create your own unit tests.

 ### Upload to: